 Diced raw chicken

 Seasonings: salt, pepper, garlic, coriander, turmeric, garam masala

-1. Spray a little sunflower oil into a pan and fry the onion and diced chicken until all the pink has gone from the centre of the chicken.
+1. Spray a little sunflower oil into a pan and fry the onion, followed by the diced chicken until all the pink has gone from the centre of the chicken.

 2. Cover the base of a separate pan with olive oil and lightly heat.